Bert H. Deixler

-In his more than 40-year career as an attorney and commercial litigator, Bert H. Deixler has tried scores of cases to verdict, litigated cases involving more than 25 reported decisions, and prevailed in appearances before the U.S. Supreme Court, including in the landmark case of Johnson v.
+In his more than 40-year career as an attorney and commercial litigator, Bert H. Deixler has tried scores of cases to verdict, litigated cases involving more than 25 reported decisions, and prevailed in appearances before the U.S. Supreme Court, including the landmark case of Johnson v.
 California, which ruled unconstitutional the forced racial segregation of California’s prison system.
-For his work on that case, California Lawyer magazine awarded him the prestigious California Lawyer Attorneys of the Year (CLAY) Award.
+For his work on that case, California Lawyer magazine awarded him the prestigious California Lawyer Attorney of the Year (CLAY) Award.

 He represents clients in a wide array of other commercial disputes, including wrongful termination and post-termination compensation entitlement disputes and allegations of professional malpractice.
 He is frequently called upon to advise professionals and Boards of Directors in disputes pertaining to duties, departures, and responsibilities.

 In addition to his experience in commercial and media litigation, Mr. Deixler has a deep commitment to public service, including the fair administration of justice in California.
-He has served as a member or as counsel to numerous reform commissions including the Los Angeles Ethics Commission (Cowan Commission) and the Independent Commission on the Los Angeles Police Department (Christopher Commission), the Rampart Independent Review Panel, and the Citizen’s Commission on Jail Violence.
+He has served as a member or as counsel to numerous reform commissions including the Los Angeles Ethics Commission (Cowan Commission), the Independent Commission on the Los Angeles Police Department (Christopher Commission), the Rampart Independent Review Panel and the Citizen’s Commission on Jail Violence.
 He has testified before the California Senate on constitutional issues related to racial segregation in prisons.

 Columbia University School of Law, J.D., 1976

 - Harlan Fiske Stone Scholar